Other

 Cystic Fibrosis Foundation Mission: Cure CF, Help Lives

-The Cystic Fibrosis Foundation mission is to cure cystic fibrosis and help all people with CF lead long, fulfilling lives through funding research, drug development, community partnerships, and high-quality specialized care.
+The mission of the Cystic Fibrosis Foundation is to cure cystic fibrosis and to provide all people with CF the opportunity to lead long, fulfilling lives by funding research and drug development, partnering with the CF community, and advancing high-quality, specialized care.

 Medicines Today — Your Partner in Health and Wellness.